-- The national consultant will support the activities related to the preparation and submission of draft strategies(s), including stakeholder consultations to inform the strategies, stakeholder validation workshop, and support finalisation of strategies with a total work period of 52 days. - The candidate selected will be governed by and subject to UNICEF's General Terms and Conditions for individual contracts. - No contract may commence unless the contract is signed by both UNICEF and the consultant. - Consultants will be paid an all-inclusive fee (stationary, travel, communication, and other miscellaneous expenses) per the stipulated deliverable and payment schedule. - Under the consultancy agreements, a month is defined as 21.75 working days, and fees are prorated accordingly for actual days worked. - The consultant is not entitled to payment for overtime, weekends or public holidays. - Travel expenses for official in-country trips, including living costs, will be inclusive in the consultancy fee. - Transport will be provided to the consultant during in-country field travel, if planned and approved. - No travel should take place without an email travel authorization from section prior to the commencement of the journey from the duty station. - Standard UNICEF procedures will apply for invoicing and all other financial management requirements set out in the contract. - Standard penalty clauses will also apply for late and poor-quality deliverables.
-The supervisor of the contract will provide the consultant with the criteria for the evaluation of the quality of each deliverable. - Additional details of UNICEF rules, regulations and conditions will be attached to the contract. - Consultants will not have supervisory responsibilities or authority on UNICEF budget.

-- Individuals engaged under a consultancy or individual contract will not be considered "staff members" under the Staff Regulations and Rules of the United Nations and UNICEF's policies and procedures and will not be entitled to benefits provided therein (such as leave entitlements and medical insurance coverage).
+- The international consultant will work remotely and be expected to be in the Malawi Country Office for 30 days during the contract.
+The international consultant will support the activities related to the preparation and submission of draft strategies(s), including stakeholder consultations to inform the strategies, stakeholder validation workshop, and support finalisation of strategies with a total work period of 52 days. - Consultants will be paid an all-inclusive fee (stationary, travel, living costs, communication and other miscellaneous expenses) as per the stipulated deliverable and payment schedule. - Under the consultancy agreements, a month is defined as 21.75 working days, and fees are prorated accordingly for actual days worked. - The consultant is not entitled to payment for overtime, weekends or public holidays. - Travel expenses for official in-country trips, including living costs, will be inclusive in the consultancy fee. - Transport will be provided to the consultant during in-country field travel, if planned and approved. - No travel should take place without an email travel authorization from the section prior to the commencement of the journey from the duty station. - Standard UNICEF procedures will apply for invoicing and all other financial management requirements set out in the contract. - Standard penalty clauses will also apply for late and poor-quality deliverables.
+The supervisor of the contract will provide the consultant with the criteria for the evaluation of the quality of each deliverable. - Additional details of UNICEF rules, regulations and conditions will be attached to the contract. - Consultants will not have supervisory responsibilities or authority on UNICEF budget. - Individuals engaged under a consultancy or individual contract will not be considered "staff members" under the Staff Regulations and Rules of the United Nations and UNICEF's policies and procedures and will not be entitled to benefits provided therein (such as leave entitlements and medical insurance coverage).
 Their conditions of service will be governed by their contract and the General Conditions of Contracts for the Services of Consultants.
 Consultants are responsible for determining their tax liabilities and for the payment of any taxes and/or duties, in accordance with local or other applicable laws. - UNICEF will not provide the consultant with a laptop, data or other electronic equipment. - The assignment is an off-site support.